 - Incidents involving students, visitors, or contractors should be reported to their designated University contact (i.e. Faculty or staff).

 - The designated University contact shall complete the Incident Report, with the assistance of the involved person.

 - Incident Report should be submitted to the Office of Safety and Risk Management via email to email@example.com, fax to (814) 732-2228, or submitted in person.
 The preferred method is via email.

 Example: If an incident occurred in class, then it should be reported to the professor.
 The professor would complete the Incident Report and submit it to the Office of Safety and Risk Management.

 - Students may seek non-emergency treatment for injuries and illnesses at:

 300 Scotland Road

-- The University Police and Student Health Services will submit an Incident Report directly to the Office of Environmental Health and Safety for all incidents that they are involved with.
+- The University Police and Student Health Services will submit an Incident Report directly to the Office of Safety and Risk Management for all incidents that they are involved with.

 Supervisor’s Incident Report